iggy3/movie_varrooom/README.md

 # movie_varrooom
-Using Oracle Apex, you and your friends track movies you have watched.
-Rank and comment on movies as well.
+Using Oracle Apex, you and your friends track, rank, and comment on movies you have watched.